openstack-archive/cookbook-openstack-compute/README.md

 * `nova["service_tenant_name"]` - Tenant name used by nova when interacting with keystone
 * `nova["service_user"]` - User name used by nova when interacting with keystone
 * `nova["service_pass"]` - User password used by nova when interacting with keystone
+NOTE: service password is no longer set statically in the attributes file, but securely/randomly in the *api recipes
 * `nova["service_role"]` - User role used by nova when interacting with keystone

 * `nova["compute"]["api"]["protocol"]` - Protocol used for the OS API